DataBiosphere/jade-data-repo/DATAREPO_CLIENT_README.md

 ## Versioning
 The version number for the client code is the same as the data repo version, and a new library is built whenever the data repo version is changed.
-The artifact for this library is automatically built and pushed to Broad local repo when a branch is merged to develop by the "Publish to Artifactory" step in [this github action](.github/workflows/dev-image-update.yaml).
+The artifact for this library is automatically built and pushed to a [Broad local repo](https://broadinstitute.jfrog.io/ui/packages/gav:%2F%2Fbio.terra:datarepo-client) when a branch is merged to develop, by the "Publish to Artifactory" step in [this github action](.github/workflows/dev-image-update.yaml).

 ## Why is there junk in the tdrclient directory after a build?
 The swagger codegen creates a pile of extraneous files.
 I don't know how to turn them off.